 According to research posted on the Bryant College website, the Fiskeville Cotton Mill was founded in 1812, by Dr. Caleb Fiske.
 It was located in Scituate, Rhode Island, along the Pawtuxet River.
 It closed in 1900, but soon after was purchased by B.B. & R. Knight Company and became part of Jackson Mills.
 It closed permanently in 1929, and burned down in 1939.

-The pictures of John (other on next page), dwarfed by the spinning frames, were typical of Hine’s work, but they were not easily earned.
+The pictures of John, dwarfed by the spinning frames, were typical of Hine’s work, but they were not easily earned.
 Most mill owners would have been wary of such intrusions, since the last thing they wanted was to have their child labor practices caught on camera.
 So Hine used a clever trick.
 He would tell the supervisors or other management staff that he was an industrial photographer taking pictures of machines.
 He would set up his camera, and at the last minute, ask if a child could stand near the machine to give a sense of scale, so people could tell how big the machines were.

 It turns out that the weary-eyed boy that Hine said looked 11 or 12 had just turned 10 when he was photographed.
 I had very little trouble tracking down one of his sons, who still lives in Rhode Island.
 According to James Dempsey, his father was headed for a tough life.